Riddick Bowe vs. Evander Holyfield II: The Fight

-Like the previous fight, Bowe and Holyfield would again go the distance, this time with Holyfield earning the victory in a close fight via majority decision.
 Bowe started off strong, winning the first three rounds.
-Holyfield would storm back to take rounds 4, 5 and 6.
-In round 7, Holyfield would hit Bowe with a right hook and Bowe would respond by throwing a powerful combination at Holyfield, landing several punches in the process.
+Holyfield stormed back to take rounds 4, 5 and 6.
+In round 7, Holyfield hit Bowe with a right hook and Bowe responded by throwing a powerful combination, landing several punches in the process.
 Shortly after this exchange, the fight was stopped after James Miller crashed into the ring with his powered paraglider causing a 21-minute delay.
-After the delay, the two fighters would finish the remainder of the round with one judge awarding Holyfield the round, one judge awarding Bowe the round and one judge awarding a draw.
-Holyfield would dominate round 8, reopening Bowe's wounds with a five-punch combination.
-Knowing he was behind in the cards, Bowe would become more aggressive in rounds 9, 10 and 11, however in rounds 10 and 11, Holyfield would finish the final 30 seconds of each round by hitting Bowe with several combinations, winning five of the judges six scores for those two rounds.
-The two men would hammer each other in round 12, attacking one another until the final bell.
-In the end, Holyfield was announced the winner, becoming only the third man to regain the Heavyweight championship from the man who defeated him for it.
-It would also be the only loss in Bowe's professional career.
+After the delay, the two fighters finished the remainder of the round with one judge awarding Holyfield the round, one judge awarding Bowe the round and one judge awarding a draw.
+Holyfield dominated round 8, reopening Bowe's wounds with a five-punch combination.
+Knowing he was behind in the cards, Bowe became more aggressive in rounds 9, 10 and 11; however, in the final 30 seconds of rounds 10 and 11, Holyfield hit Bowe with several combinations, winning five of the judges' six scores for those two rounds.
+The two men hammered each other in round 12, both attacking until the final bell.

-Scorecard
+Like in the previous fight, the bout would go to the judges, this time with Holyfield earning the victory in a close fight via majority decision, becoming only the third man to regain the Heavyweight championship from the man who defeated him for it, after Floyd Patterson (who beat Ingemar Johansson in their 1960 rematch) and Muhammad Ali (who defeated Leon Spinks in their 1978 rematch).
+It would be the only loss in Bowe's professional career.

+HBO's unofficial scorer Harold Lederman scored the fight 114-114, the Associated Press scored the bout 115-113 for Bowe, and the New York Times had it 117-112 for Holyfield.

+Main event scorecards

-The "Fan Man" Incident
+The "Fan Man" incident

-In one of the most bizarre moments in sports history, parachutist James "Fan Man" Miller would crash into the ring during the second minute of round 7 causing a 21-minute delay of the fight.
+In a highly bizarre moment, parachutist James "Fan Man" Miller would crash into the ring during the second minute of round 7 causing a 21-minute delay of the fight.
 Miller was immediately pulled from the ropes into the crowd by security.
 He was attacked by both fans and security eventually being knocked unconscious by a member of Bowe's security team.
 After a short hospital stay, Miller was then taken to the Clark County detention center and charged with dangerous flying, being released after paying $200 bail.
 The "Fan Man" incident was named Event of the Year by The Ring magazine.